Skip to main content

 If your appeal is decided without you in these circumstances, and you are not happy with the outcome, get advice in case there is anything else you can do.

-Many hearings happen over video now.
-However, some are still face-to-face.
+About half of all hearings happen over video or phone now.
 Whatever kind of hearing you have you should prepare in a similar way.

-You can attend alone, take a friend or family member with you for moral support or a representative.
+You can attend alone, take a friend or family member with you for moral support or a representative if you have been lucky enough to find one.

 When you go into the room (it often looks like an office) there will be a big table in front of you.
 You (and anyone who goes with you) will sit at one side of the table and the judge will sit on the other side.

-Stick to what you wanted to say, and answer their questions fully.
-Remember – it is your appeal.
+2. Stick to what you wanted to say, and answer their questions fully.
 If you get upset at any point you can ask for a short break.

-The DWP has a right to send somebody to your appeal to explain why they made their decision.
-They may ask some questions.
+3. The DWP has a right to send somebody to your appeal to explain why they made their decision.
+If they do send someone, they may ask some questions.
 Don't worry about this though.
-If they do send someone, it will not be the person that made the original decision about your sanction.
+They often don’t send anyone, and if they do, it will not be the person that made the original decision about your sanction.

 At the end of the hearing